nihirisuto/Sunny-EternalJK-With-TaystJK-Cosmetics/README.md

-This is literally just [Sunny's EternalJK fork](https://github.com/JKSunny/EternalJK), with the implementation of /cosmetics from TaystJK.
+This is literally just [Sunny's EternalJK fork](https://github.com/JKSunny/EternalJK) (Sunny added vulkan api and updated makefiles), with the implementation of /cosmetics from TaystJK.
 Other then that, it's just your standard EternalJK.
 Sunny's fork was used because he provided updated cmakelists & build scripts to compile for Apple Silicon.
 This includes a recent JAPro asset bundle, the cJSON lib, and some copy and paste jiujitsu of Tayst's work.
 This provides the ability to use /cosmetics on non-JAPro servers (Base, JAPlus, etc).
 Because you're missing out when you don't see TiW with his Ugnaught afro and a goose on his shoulder.

 ![Stay Strapped](image.png)